laminas/laminas-stdlib/docs/book/console-helper.md

         - Detecting whether or not the console supports colors in the first place
         - Providing appropriate escape sequences to produce color

-`Zend\Stdlib\ConsoleHelper` helps to address the second major bullet point and all beneath it in a minimal fashion.
+`Laminas\Stdlib\ConsoleHelper` helps to address the second major bullet point and all beneath it in a minimal fashion.

 ## Usage